 11. Leverage the pillar-cluster model.

-Since people heavily rely on Google to provide accurate and relevant answers to their questions, search engines need to understand every search’s intent and context.
+People rely on Google to provide accurate and relevant answers to their questions, so search engines need to understand every search’s intent and context.

 To do this, Google has evolved to recognize topical connections across user queries, monitor similar queries users have made in the past, and surface content that they deem the most authoritative on the topic.
 To help Google recognize our blog content as a trusted authority, we decided to implement the pillar-cluster model (further explained in the video below).